CUAnschutzBDC/smith_nicholas_sc_antigen/files/plot_list.md

 20. Count number of islet-reactive clones found within each individual, make a stacked bar chart delineating whether the clones were public (black) or private (white), and group the individuals on the X axis according to disease status.
 Y axis is the number of clones present according to category.

 Do you want total number of clones or total number of cells that are part of clones?
+Ignore the size of the clone

 21. Do the same as 20, but instead of raw # of clones, normalize to a percent of total clones found in each individual, so if 4 clones total and 1 was public, 0.25 of the bar is black and 0.75 of the bar is white.